NP (complexity) In computational complexity theory, NP is one of the most fundamental complexity classes.

 The abbreviation NP refers to "nondeterministic polynomial time. " Intuitively, NP is the set of all decision problems for which the instances where the answer is "yes" have efficiently verifiable proofs of the fact that the answer is indeed "yes".
-NP (complexity)

-Complexity class In computational complexity theory, a complexity class is a set of problems of related resource-based complexity.
+Complexity class.
+In computational complexity theory, a complexity class is a set of problems of related resource-based complexity.

 A typical complexity class has a definition of the form: the set of problems that can be solved by an abstract machine M using O(f(n)) of resource R, where n is the size of the input.
 The simpler complexity classes are defined by the following factors: Many complexity classes can be characterized in terms of the mathematical logic needed to express them; see descriptive complexity.
+Computational complexity theory.
 Computational complexity theory is a branch of the theory of computation in theoretical computer science and mathematics that focuses on classifying computational problems according to their inherent difficulty, and relating those classes to each other.

 A computational problem is understood to be a task that is in principle amenable to being solved by a computer, which is equivalent to stating that the problem may be solved by mechanical application of mathematical steps, such as an algorithm.
 A problem is regarded as inherently difficult if its solution requires significant resources, whatever the algorithm used.